-WEtech Alliance, Windsor-Essex Regional Chamber of Commerce, and WindsorEssex Economic Development Corporation will be hosting a FREE webinars addressing Covid-19.
-For more information and to register online, please click here.
+WEtech Alliance, Windsor-Essex Regional Chamber of Commerce, and WindsorEssex Economic Development Corporation hosted free webinars addressing COVID-19.

 The first webinar focused on tips, information, and technical advice on how to work remotely – now that so many people are doing so due to COVID-19.
 This includes health and wellness tips and suggestions on how to balance being socially active while social distancing.
 The 60-minute webinar with featured presenters Karolyn Hart, Yvonne Pilon, Frank Abbruzzese and Rakesh Naidu, was followed by a bonus Q&A session.
 The webinar was presented in partnership with InspireHUB, WEtech Alliance and AlphaKOR Group.

 We’ve compiled some tips and resources below to help you make the most out of working from home.

 Making the most of out working from home

 Working from home may come naturally to some, but can be a challenge for many others.
 Learn how to stay on track, get your work completed, communicate with your coworkers, take care of yourself, and stay sane:

 - 7 Effective Ways to Work From Home During the Coronavirus Outbreak (Good Housekeeping)

 - 10 Tips From CEOs on Working From Home Effectively and Happily (Entrepreneur)

 - 17 Important Tips For Anyone Who’s Working From Home During The Coronavirus Outbreak (BuzzFeed)